Language Server: Service Onboarding and Workflow Guide¶

 5. Implement the Task Handler¶

-app/tasks/{service_name}/batch/task_handler.py - How: Create a handler function that takes the message as input, processes the files, and performs the task
+app/tasks/{service_name}/batch/task_handler.py - How: Create a handler function that validates inputs, calls the provider API, builds a

 6. Route the Task to the Handler¶